Damp Survey Cost

 Damp is the presence of excess, unwanted moisture in your property.

-The discovery of damp in your home or building is never something that is welcomed with open arms.
-Damp walls or areas of a building can lead to all sorts of structural issues and damages throughout your home.
+The discovery of damp in your home or building is not exactly cause for celebration — damp walls or areas of a building can lead to all sorts of structural issues and damages throughout your home.

 Damp can be caused by a number of issues.
 However, the three most commonly known are condensation and poor ventilation within your home, a leak in the roofing or structure of the home, or rising damp.